neckell/ms-credit-card-managment/README.md

 # ms-credit-card-managment

 This project was built for testing purposes.
-This is the backend of the apptication, build on express.js framework.
+This is the backend of the application, build on express.js framework.

 ## The problem to resolve: monthly payments